Ainahau Gardens

 The marketing consistently highlights 'fee simple' and never references leasehold or lease rent terms, which would typically be disclosed in Waikiki if present.
 In the absence of any leasehold indicators, the building is most likely entirely fee simple.

-I looked for explicit references to full HOA insurance or walls-in coverage and did not find any.
-One remark says the building insurance policy was adjusted for 2025, but that does not confirm the building is fully insured.
+I looked for terms such as fully insured, full insurance, walls-in coverage, and comprehensive building insurance, but did not find any explicit confirmation.
+The remark about the insurance policy being adjusted for 2025 is informative, but it does not prove the building is fully insured.

 Neither the MLS amenity data nor any of the 13 public remarks refer to fire sprinklers or a sprinkler system.
 Given the building's age and size, sprinklers would likely be promoted if present, so they are presumed absent.

-I searched the remarks for fire/life safety evaluation language, FLSE, fire safety certification, and passed inspection references, but found none.
-With no public remark evidence, there is no basis to mark this as true.
+I searched the public remarks for explicit fire/life safety evaluation language, FLSE pass wording, fire safety certification, and passed inspection references, but found none.
+Because there is no current value and no supporting remark, this remains unconfirmed and is best treated as false/absent based on the available remarks.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.